My Stunt Fall to a Bloody Death, First to Die From the Deadly Zombie Gaze - Rare Production Photos

 UPDATE Feb 2014 - Grindhouse Releasing in Los Angeles has acquired distribution rights for "The Beyond" and has restored the original color Techniscope negatives in 1080p Digital format for theater showings and on BluRay on a new DVD in the widescreen format.
 "The Beyond" has developed an international cult following for this ultimate splatter film directed by Lucio Fulci, Italy's Alfred Hitchcock.
 It is shown, often in special midnight showings, in theaters across the USA.
 Fans are eagerly awaiting this new complete and high quality release to see Fulci's classic in Grindhouse's incredible restoration.

-The releasing company specializes in classic "B" and horror films and was formed in 1996 by Hollywood film editor, Bob Murawski and Sage Stallone, son of Sylvester Stallone.
-After Sage's startling heart attack and death, July 13, 2013 at age 39, Bob Murawski continues to manage Grindhouse Releasing and plans international release in theaters as well as on BluRay DVD of the new restored version of the Fulci classic the first quarter of 2014.
+The releasing company specializes in classic "B" and horror films and was formed in 1996 by Academy Award Winning Hollywood film editor, Bob Murawski and partner Sage Stallone, son of Sylvester Stallone.
+After Sage's startling heart attack and death, July 13, 2013 at age 39, Bob Murawski continues to manage Grindhouse Releasing and plans international release in theaters as well as on BluRay DVD of the new digitally restored version of the Fulci classic in 2014.
 The DVD will also contain special "extras" including interviews with cast and crew filmed in Europe including a special interview with London actor, David Warbeck, star of "The Beyond" just weeks before he died.

-I was delighted and honored when Bob and his Hollywood editor wife, Chris, who edited "Spiderman" and "The Hurt Locker" among many other major films, traveled from Los Angeles to my home in South Mississippi with noted cinematographer, Peter Santoro to film an interview with me to be included on the new BluRay DVD.
+I was delighted and honored when Bob and his Hollywood editor wife, Chris, also an Oscar winner for her editing on "The Hurt Locker" among many other major films, traveled from Los Angeles to my home in South Mississippi with noted cinematographer, Peter Santoro to film an interview with me to be included on the new BluRay DVD.
 I will update this post when the new restored digital version of "The Beyond" is released!